Singapore Stone: Peter James Begbie's speculative theory (Tamil)

 J.W.
-Laidlay and Iain Sinclair: Kawi?
+Laidlay, Iain Sinclair, Francesco Perono Cacciafoco, and I-Shiang Lee (Kawi)

 J.W.
-Laidlay examined fragments of the sandstone slab that had been donated to the Asiatic Society of Bengal by Colonel Butterworth and Lieutenant-Colonel James Low, strewing finely-powdered animal charcoal over the surface of the stones and sweeping it gently with a feather so as to fill up all the depressions; in this way "the very slightest of which was thus rendered remarkably distinct by the powerful contrast of colour.
+Laidlay examined fragments of the sandstone slab that had been donated to the Asiatic Society of Bengal by Colonel Butterworth and Lieutenant-Colonel James Low, strewing finely powdered animal charcoal over the surface of the stones and sweeping it gently with a feather so as to fill up all the depressions; in this way "the very slightest of which was thus rendered remarkably distinct by the powerful contrast of colour.
 By this means, and by studying the characters in different lights", Laidlay was able to make drawings of the inscriptions on three fragments.
 According to Laidlay, the fragment shown in the top drawing seemed to have been from the upper part of the inscription, but was omitted in Prinsep's lithograph as effaced.
 He could not identify the other two fragments with any portion of the lithograph.

 Laidlay felt that the square shape of the characters had misled Prinsep into concluding that the inscription was in Pali.
 In fact, the characters bore no resemblance whatsoever to Pali.
 Laidlay was unable to identify the characters with those of any published Sinhala inscriptions, but found it identical with Kawi, a literary language from the islands of Java, Bali and Lombok based on Old Javanese with many Sanskrit loanwords.
 He noted, "With the alphabet of this language, ...
 I can identify all, or nearly all, of the characters; but of course no clue to the purport of the inscription can be obtained without some knowledge of the language itself."
 Relying on Begbie, he, too, "conjectured with probability that the inscription is a record of some Javanese triumph at a period anterior to the conversion of the Malays to Muhammadanism".

 In December 2019, ISEAS-Yusof Ishak Institute and the Indian Heritage Centre jointly published From Sojourners To Settlers - Tamils in Southeast Asia and Singapore, including research by Australian researcher Dr Iain Sinclair.
 Dr Sinclair, agreeing that the inscription was most likely Kawi, proceeded to identify the fragment "kesariva" in the inscriptions.
 Comparing this to a corpus of ancient Sanskrit writings, he suggested that the fragment was part of the word "parakesarivarman" – a title used by several kings of the Tamil Chola dynasty in India.
 This suggests Tamil connections with the Strait of Singapore as far back as 1,000 years ago, thus redefining the island's historical timeline.
-He suggests that the stone could have been created at the beginning of the 11th century, redefining Singapore's foundation over 300 years earlier than the currently-accepted founding date of 1299.
+He suggests that the stone could have been created at the beginning of the 11th century, redefining Singapore's foundation over 300 years earlier than the currently accepted founding date of 1299.

+In August 2023, Francesco Perono Cacciafoco and I-Shiang Lee produced a comparison between the Singapore Stone and the Calcutta Stone and further analyzed the possible link to the Kawi script.
+They found that while there are similarities, there is a noticeable difference in the usage of diacritics.